bartTC/django-markup/README.rst

     Possibly backwards incompatible changes:

-    - Removed CreoleParser library in favor of a pypi package
+    - Removed CreoleParser library in favor of a pypi package.
+    - Removed Lightbox filter.
+    - Removed (automagic) Pygments highlighting in the Markdown and RestructuredText filter.
     - The RestructuredText filter now renders level 1 and 2 headers.
-      See `Issue 14`_.
+      See Github `Issue 14`_ for details and a backwards compatible workaround.

 v0.4 (2011-06-1):
     - Added a widont filter